Erdos-Projects/spring-2026-hitmakers/README.md

 ## Complement: Reporting Predicted Probabilities

-The sections above treat the model as a binary classifier — the output is a yes/no decision at a tuned threshold.
+The sections above treat the model as a binary classifier.
 As a complement, we investigate whether the model's raw predicted probabilities are trustworthy enough to report directly (e.g. "this artist has a 72% chance of becoming a hitmaker").

 ### Calibration across all models

 As a first step, we computed calibration curves for all six models in the comparison pipeline (`Model_Comparison_Final.ipynb`).
-A well-calibrated model has a curve that tracks the diagonal: when it predicts 70% probability, 70% of those artists should actually be hitmakers.

 ![Calibration curves and predicted probability distributions for all 6 models](Complementary%20Study/calibration_curves_all_models.png)

 **Key findings:**

 - **Random Forest and XGBoost** are the best-calibrated models — their curves track the diagonal reasonably well in the mid-range (0.3–0.7), where most predictions fall.
 Crucially, neither model ever produces extreme probabilities: RF tops out at 0.74, XGBoost at 0.84.
-This reflects genuine uncertainty, not a limitation.
 - **LightGBM and CatBoost** are overconfident: LightGBM reaches 0.995 and assigns probabilities above 90% to 12 test artists; CatBoost reaches 0.976.
-On a dataset of 759 artists, this level of certainty is not credible.
-- **AdaBoost Linear** is essentially broken as a probability estimator — it collapses nearly all predictions to a single value (~0.47), making its probabilities meaningless.
+- **AdaBoost Linear** is essentially broken as a probability estimator — it collapses nearly all predictions to a single value ~0.47.
-- **AdaBoost Tree** produces probabilities in a very narrow range (0.31–0.74), reflecting a model that is never confident in either direction.

 This analysis further supports the selection of Random Forest as the final model — it is the only model that is both well-discriminating (AUC 0.767) and produces probabilities that are plausibly meaningful.